 was kept up until January 1980 to fill the thousands of orders that

 poured in from around the world.
-But on that fateful day (January 10,
+Despite a surge of popularity and on

-the production line and into history forever.
-This car can be seen today
+convertible rolled off the production line and into history forever.

-on display in the Karmann museum in Onasbrück Germany.
+This historic Super Beetle can be seen on display in the Karmann museum

-of its kind.
-3. above, beyond or over.
+Extra good or large of its kind.
+3. Above, beyond or over.